Special Educational Needs (SEND)

 Key Roles and Responsibilities

-The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans (or Statements until 2018).
-The SENCO is Marina Byrne and can be contacted via the office at email@example.com.
+The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans.
+The SENCO is Marina Byrne and can be contacted via email at firstname.lastname@example.org.

 The SEN governor is Martin Kendall, who is one of our co-opted governors.
 He has responsibility for monitoring policy implementation and liaising between the SENCO and the Governing Body.